Leadership and Ministry Development

 - Address the issues facing our congregations in a changing culture

-- Help conversation happen between congregations, communities
+- Help conversation happen between congregations, communities, and leaders

 - Oversee grant opportunities

 - Review of parish requests to the Standing Committee regarding encumbering of parish property including sale or purchase of property and entering into loans

 - Provide or make possible workshops and training in leadership and congregational development for vestry members and/or wardens and treasurers

 The applications for the Spring Grants from the Commission on Mission and Development are now available.
 Applications are due by April 15, 2019.

 For clergy, this work takes place in structured programs like the Church Development Institute, Fresh Start, seminars, and consultations through the Alban Institute, Credo Institute conferences, and Clergy Day gatherings; and more informally through collegial networks and fellowship opportunities at Convocation and Diocesan Convention.
 Additional opportunities for spiritual and vocational development are available through the Commission on Ministry and the Commission on Ministry and Development.

 The annual meeting is over and now it is time for the vestry to get to work.
 Usually, congregations will have an orientation for the new vestry.
 Every time a vestry is formed, it is a new group and needs to review roles and responsibilities.

 The Commission on Mission and Development has developed some suggestions and checklists to guide you through a productive start to the new vestry year.